-Alana (Am) DeVito is a Tiohtià:ke/Montreal-based composer, sound designer, musician, audio engineer, and interdisciplinary artist.
+Alana (A.M>) DeVito is a composer, sound designer, musician, and interdisciplinary artist based in Montreal and New York City.
 Their career as a professional touring and studio musician spans well over 10 years, multiple countries, and numerous instruments.
 Their creative career has now expanded into new forms and new collaborations in research/creation, digital interactive art, film scoring, and installation work.

 In A/V installation, composition, and performance, the weaving of ‘virtual kinetic’ soundscapes through vibrant, textural worlds take center stage while unique, sonic architecture project sweeping narratives.
 Creative computing intertwines immersive environments while blurring the line between the aural and visual sonic space.